SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services: Introduction

-Conventional 5G Radio Resource Management (RRM) approaches, often based on centralized logic and predefined rules, are not well-suited to the rapid fluctuations and high data demands of vehicular networks \cite{8926512}.
-Machine Learning (ML) has emerged as a promising paradigm for addressing these complexities, enabling data-driven decision-making across tasks such as interference management, link adaptation, beam selection, and scheduling \cite{10930485}.
-Reinforcement learning (RL), in particular, has shown potential in learning optimal scheduling policies from historical data \cite{comsa_thesis_2014}.
+Conventional resource management mechanisms, often based on centralized control logic and predefined heuristics, are not well-suited to the rapid state fluctuations and high data demands of vehicular networks \cite{8926512}.
+Machine Learning (ML) has emerged as a promising paradigm for addressing these complexities, enabling data-driven decision-making across tasks such as interference management, link adaptation, beam selection, and resource management \cite{10930485}.
+Reinforcement learning (RL), in particular, has demonstrated the ability to learn adaptive control policies from historical observations \cite{comsa_thesis_2014}.
 Yet, these approaches often struggle to scale in real-time scenarios due to the high dimensionality of raw CQI data and the computational cost of training on large state spaces.

-To overcome the limitations of traditional RRM in dynamic vehicular networks, we propose SCAR (State-Space Compression for AI-Driven Resource Management), an Edge AI-assisted framework designed for real-time CQI compression and adaptive scheduling in 6G environments.
+To address these challenges, we propose SCAR (State-Space Compression for AI-Based Network Management), an edge-assisted framework that enables scalable and adaptive management of vehicular services through network state abstraction.
 SCAR transforms high-dimensional CQI reports into compact, informative representations through a two-stage pipeline, where offline K-means clustering defines CQI pattern groups used by online RBFN classification to efficiently recognize new CQI reports in real time.
-These compressed states feed into a RL-based scheduler, enabling efficient, fair resource allocation aligned with NGMN-defined objectives.
-By embedding compression-aware intelligence at the edge, SCAR addresses key challenges of scalability, latency, and fairness, supporting high-performance vehicular infotainment services in 6G networks.
+These compressed states feed into a RL-based management controller, enabling efficient and fair resource allocation aligned with NGMN-defined objectives.
+By embedding compression-aware intelligence at the edge, SCAR addresses key challenges of scalability, latency, and fairness, enabling effective AI-assisted network and service management for dynamic vehicular services.